MUSONIC 2820 - Sound Design for Film II

 General Course Information

-Course Code MUSONIC 2820 Course Sound Design for Film II Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites MUSONIC 1000, MUSONIC 1220 Incompatible MUSONIC 3820 Restrictions Priority is given to Music degree students but course is available to non-music students Course Description This course will develop an understanding of sound design for film/video and its associated components such as: music, dialogue and voice, ambience and effects.
+Course Code MUSONIC 2820 Course Sound Design for Film II Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites MUSONIC 1000 or equivalent Incompatible MUSONIC 3820 Assumed Knowledge Students must be fluent in use of a digital audio workstation; for example: ProTools, Logic Pro, Ableton Live etc. Restrictions Priority is given to BMus and BCtveArts students but available to all students Course Description This course will develop an understanding of sound design for film/video and its associated components such as: music, dialogue and voice, ambience and effects.
 This will be achieved by theoretically and practically exploring the concept of sound design through lectures, tutorials and workshops.
 In particular students will examine a range of topics, technologies and techniques such as: history of sound in film, composition, effects creation, mixing, production, sourcing and clearance, delivery, management and quality assurance; complete readings and listening/viewings; and perform practical exercises that promote investigative learning and research.
 The course has the following learning objectives: facilitate new understandings and exploratory approaches in sonic arts practice; extend knowledge and develop new artistic and technical skills in sound creation and design; and promote a learning process and reflexive skill set with regard to future practice, thus enabling students to adapt to the ever expanding and rapidly changing area of sonic arts and related areas of sound design.

 Course Coordinator: Dr Luke HarraldDr Luke Harrald